 La Paz traffic is truly terrible and the bane of many paceño’s (people from La Paz) existence.
 During peak hour, you’re often better off walking as large chunks of the city descend into gridlock.
 To make matters worse, there are three peak hours per day as many workers travel home to have lunch with their families.
 At these times, travelling just a few kilometers can take up to an hour or more.

 To alleviate the issue, the government proposed an ambitious although expensive solution – Mi Teleferico, the world’s highest cable car system.
 Upon completion, it will also be the longest, with one line stretching over 4 km.
 Thanks to this new innovative system, commuters can now travel from the satellite city of El Alto all the way down to the south area of La Paz in minutes.

 The construction is being done by an Austrian company at a cost of US$280 million.
-Despite the huge price tag, a one way fare only costs 0.40c, so it’s got to be running at a pretty significant loss.
-Having such a cheap fare is essential for it’s viability.
-Otherwise, Bolivians would ignore it in favour of the existing cheap bus network.
+Despite the huge price tag, a one way fare only costs US$0.40, so it’s got to be running at a pretty significant loss.
+But having a cheap fare is essential for its viability, otherwise many Bolivians would ignore it in favor of the existing cheap bus network.

-The remaining two lines are scheduled to be open just in time for this year’s election, which is definitely not a coincidence.
+The remaining two lines are scheduled to be open just in time for this year’s election which is definitely not a coincidence.